muquit/markdown-serve/README.md

 ## Download pre-compiled binaries

-Download a pre-built binaries for your platform from [Releases](https://github.com/muquit/markdown-serve/releases) page.
+Download a pre-built binary for your platform from [Releases](https://github.com/muquit/markdown-serve/releases) page.

 ## Build from source